koverton/solace-monitoring-extension/README.md

 A script for encrypting your passwords is included in the distributable bundle that you can run at the commandline with your own hash-key.
-The output of that script can be stored in the `encrypted-password` field of each server credentials.
+The output of that script can be stored in the `encrypted-password` field of each server credentials instead of `password`.

 ```bash
 Linux$ ./encrypt.sh na1jFUKT8euDXp1p7bgwIxhI6ZESLylz # <-- my hash-key